Ashique Kuruniyan

-Muhammed Ashique Kuruniyan (born 14 June 1997) is an Indian professional footballer who plays as a winger for Indian Super League club ATK Mohun Bagan and the India national team.
+Muhammed Ashique Kuruniyan (born 14 June 1997) is an Indian professional footballer who plays as a forward or defender for Indian Super League club Bengaluru and the India national team.

 Club career

 Early life and youth career

 Born in Malappuram, Kerala, Kuruniyan was the fifth child to a father who owned a shop and a mother who was a housewife.
 In order to help support his family, Kuruniyan dropped out of school when he was in the eighth standard and began work in his father's sugarcane shop.
 When he finished his work in the evening, he would play football in the fields.
 He was soon selected by Vision India, a scheme started by the Kerala Football Association, and was with the academy until 2014, when he joined the academy of then I-League club, Pune.
 He played a pivotal role in Pune finishing as runner-up in the 2014–15 I-League U19 season.

 In 2016, when Pune FC's academy was sold and bought by Pune City, they rebranded the team into Pune City Academy, with whom Kuruniyan would join.
-In October 2016, it was announced that Kuruniyan would join Villarreal C, the third-team of La Liga side Villarreal, on loan from Pune City.
-However, after training in Spain for four months, Kuruniyan returned to India in February 2017, after suffering a hamstring injury.
+In October 2016, it was announced that Kuruniyan would join La Liga side Villarreal on loan deal from Pune City, and would train with their third team – Villarreal CF C. However in February 2017, Kuruniyan had to return to India due to suffering a hamstring injury ending his short four month stint in Spain.